symfony-cmf/symfony-cmf-docs/bundles/block/types.rst

 This is a very simple block that just provides one string field called ``body`` and the default template renders the content as ``raw`` to allow HTML in the field.
 The template outputs no HTML tags around the string at all.
+This can be useful for editable page fragments.

 SimpleBlock
 -----------

 Just a text block with a ``title`` and a ``body``.
-The default template renders both title and content as ``raw``, meaning HTML is allowed in those fields.
+The default template renders both title and body with the twig ``raw`` filter, meaning HTML is allowed in those fields.

-This block also exists in a MultilangSimpleBlock variant that can be translated.

 This block is useful to edit static text fragments and for example display it in several places using the ``ReferenceBlock``.